seattletimes/component-sort-table/readme.md

     <sort-table sortable sheet="[GOOGLE_SHEET_ID]">
     </sort-table>

+(While using a Google Sheet is helpful when dealing with frequently changing data, we recommend including data inline for long-term use.)

 The table can be further configured with several custom attributes:

 -   `noheader` - for tables that do not have a header row